hendriknielaender/double-trouble/data/blog/product_engineers.md

 manager that is breathing down your neck it might be actually time to leave.
 But in many other situations,

-> You get wiggle room by making wiggle room.
+> You sometimes get wiggle room, by making wiggle room.

 This might be a very bold move depending on the company and situation.
-In reality when you actually make stuff work people will soon forget about the actual ticket you were supposed to implement.
+In reality when you actually make stuff work, people will soon forget about the actual ticket you were supposed to implement.
 But for the situation where this is not the case, maybe this take on innovation from Elon can give you a new perspective.